amazingrando/gumshoe/srd/6-YourCharacter.md

   - spot the symptoms of plant-derived poisonings

+### Belle-Lettres (Academic)

+As an essayist and journalist, you know how to:

+  - identify rich, powerful, and influential persons in your city

+  - recall their past exploits and associations, including those too scandalous to print

+  - name their allies and enemies

+  - understand their political and philosophical leanings

+  - argue in a witty and tendentious style, in person or on the page

+  - navigate the city’s profusion of newspapers and journals, from the size of their readership to the quirks of their editors

+  - recall the gist of articles from local publications, no matter how obscure

+You can also treat this as an Interpersonal ability, prying information from otherwise reluctant witnesses by either promising them favorable coverage, or agreeing not to print what you know about them.

+### Bonhomie (Interpersonal)

+Your sparkling personality delights people, making them want to please and impress you.
+Their desire to take you into their confidence may lead to indiscretions.
+Even if they later come to regret sharing secrets with you, they can’t help feeling that it was worth it.
+You were just too witty, beautiful, and magnetic to resist.

+People both aware of, and hostile to, your aims, can disregard your charm enough to withhold the information you seek.
+Even they won’t be able to stop themselves from liking you, which may soften their behavior toward you—especially if you make a Push.

 ### Bullshit Detector (Interpersonal)

 You can tell when some people are lying.
 You must usually be interacting with them or observing them from a close distance, but sometimes you can spot liars on television, too.
 Unfortunately, nearly everyone lies, especially when facing possible trouble from the authorities.
 Sometimes you can infer why they’re lying, but it’s hard to reliably discern motive or get at the facts they’re working to obscure.
 This sense doesn’t tell you what they’re lying about, specifically, or see through their lies to the truth.